Like BaddDDD Sonia Sanchez on Facebook

 Women in Film Foundation Film Finishing Fund

 You can support the completion of BaddDDD Sonia Sanchez with a tax deductible donation through our fiscal sponsor Women Make Movies.

 Producer/Editor: Sabrina Schmidt Gordon

-Camera: Peter Brownscombe, Bobby Shepard, Brian Noreika, Eric Hurt, Mike Attie
+Camera: Daniel Traub, Peter Brownscombe, Bobby Shepard, Brian Noreika, Eric Hurt, Mike Attie

 Composer: Evan Solot

 John H. Bracey, Jr.